ashwinknan/rag-app-v1/README.md

 ### 4. Set Up Environment Variables
 Update your .env file with the values of the environment variables set in .env.example

+### 5. Enter the session number
+For each session enter the session number.
+Let your session number start with your name - E.g jay0001 or shriya0001 For each new conversation, update the session number

+### 6. Enter your query in the input_question
+Replace this with your question.
+You may have to ask it for a source if it does not provide that to you explicitly.

+### 7. For a new question, enter a new session number